Supporting carers in Luton every week of the year

 We helped a carer to request a risk assessment for their cared-for person and talking therapy support.
 We then helped them obtain a Carer’s Assessment to look at their own wellbeing needs

-Free handbook and newsletters for unpaid carers in Luton
+Free handbook for unpaid carers in Luton

-We just updated the free Luton Carers’ Handbook.
-It’s full of important information and useful tips including: Carer’s assessments, respite breaks for carers, benefits and money, employment support, end of life care, information on medications and health conditions, useful local and national contacts plus a handy Frequently Asked Questions (FAQs) and answers section…
+We just updated the Luton Carers’ Handbook and is now available in 11 versions in popular languages.
+It’s full of important information and useful tips including: Contingency planning, Carer’s Assessments, respite breaks for carers, benefits and money, employment support, end of life care, information on medications and health conditions, useful local and national contacts plus an updated Frequently Asked Questions (FAQs) and answers section.

 Services for unpaid carers at The Disability Resource Centre